 I thought my fudge-making days were over when we went vegan.
 Because fudge, it’s made with cream. right?
 Well, that’s how I grew up making it.

+And let me tell you something else.
+This easy fudge recipe is something you need to make when you’ve got people around to share it with.
+Or a husband with the metabolism of a horse.
 Actually, I think horses eat hay, which I can’t imagine is very caloric.
 So, maybe I’ve been saying that all these years and it’s not entirely accurate.
 But you get my point.

 What I’m trying to say is I don’t trust myself around this easy vegan fudge.
 It’s too delicious.

 That’s it!
 Only four ingredients.

 - Heat chocolate chips and vegan sweetened condensed milk in the microwave for one minute.
 Then stir until creamy.